ProzorroUKR/openprocurement.api/docs/source/tendering/open/tutorial.rst

 At first we needed to add EXCLUSION criteria to our tender(:ref:`About criteria you can read here<criteria_operation>`).

-.. http:example:: http/add-exclusion-criteria.http
+.. httpexample:: http/add-exclusion-criteria.http
    :code:

 After adding needed criteria we can activate our tender, so let's do that:

-.. http:example:: http/tender-activating.http
+.. httpexample:: http/tender-activating.http
    :code:

 Let's see what listing of tenders reveals us:

-.. http:example:: http/active-tender-listing-no-auth.http
+.. httpexample:: http/active-tender-listing-no-auth.http
    :code:

 Now We do see the internal `id` of a tender (that can be used to construct full URL by prepending `http://api-sandbox.openprocurement.org/api/0/tenders/`) and its `dateModified` datestamp.